eibrahimov/tuts-tutorial/README.md

 # 🚀 Claude-Flow Alpha Testing & Learning Hub

-**A community-driven tutorial collection created with Claude to help teams and individuals quickly bootstrap Claude-Flow Alpha testing and adoption.**
+A community-driven tutorial collection created with Claude to help teams and individuals quickly bootstrap Claude-Flow Alpha testing and adoption.

 > ⚠️ **Note**: This is NOT the official Claude-Flow repository.
 This is a practical learning resource created to help teams understand and implement Claude-Flow Alpha in real-world scenarios.

 ## 🎯 What Is This Repository?

-This repository was created collaboratively with Claude to solve a real problem: **Claude-Flow Alpha is powerful but can be hard to understand initially**.
+This repository was created collaboratively with Claude to solve a real problem: Claude-Flow Alpha is powerful but can be hard to understand initially.
 These tutorials provide:

-- 🏃 **Quick Bootstrap Guides** - Get your team productive in hours, not days
+- 🏃 Quick Bootstrap Guides - Get your team productive in hours, not days
-- 💡 **Real Examples** - Actual use cases from team development
+- 💡 Real Examples - Actual use cases from team development
-- 🧑‍🤝‍🧑 **Team Integration** - How to use Claude-Flow in collaborative development
+- 🧑‍🤝‍🧑 Team Integration - How to use Claude-Flow in collaborative development
-- 📚 **Learning Shortcuts** - Skip the confusion, learn what matters
+- 📚 Learning Shortcuts - Skip the confusion, learn what matters
-- 🔧 **Practical Tips** - Things the official docs don't tell you
+- 🔧 Practical Tips - Things the official docs don't tell you

 ## 🚦 Quick Start for Teams